 - Can’t use Esc to exit copy mode, must use ‘q’… muscle memory from years of screen use 🙁

 The issues are only minor, so they’re not deal breakers.
-I can say I’ve been using tmux exclusively for ~6 months now, so there’s no going back to screen for me.
-Feel free to nab my tmux configuration file if you’d like, it’s on github.
+I can say I’ve been using tmux exclusively for about six months now, so there’s no going back to screen for me.
+Feel free to copy my tmux configuration file if you’d like, it’s on git.